-One of our newsletter subscribers wrote to ask us which of the following constructions is correct:
+One of our newsletter subscribers wrote to ask us which phrase—”the reason is because” or “the reason is that”—is correct.
+Here are two examples of those constructions in a sentence:

 - The reason we were late is because there was an accident on Interstate 26.